vsepohui/muicie_perl/README.md

 * mixer.pl - Code for Mixers and CISCOs

-Code for Cashdesks on Perl (for CPU):
+Code for Cashdesks on Perl (for CPU) and Pascal (for Chips):

-* desk.pl - new modern code for summing integer part on bill with partincal!
+* desk.pl - new modern code for concatinating integer part on bill with partincal!
+* desk.pas - modern Pascal code for billing!

 # Mantra: 250 Ом •